 - a post-wildfire debris flow map in La Plata County;

 - a geologic hazard map for Montrose County;

-Another recent STATEMAP quad was used as the basis for detailed mapping of a proposed state park near Cheyenne Mountain.
+- a detailed map of a proposed state park near Cheyenne Mountain.